• Skip to primary navigation

 These can be installed in a bathroom if required, provided they are supplied with power from a fused socket (see above), they are protected by a 30mA RCD and the manufacture permits their installation in this way.

-The zones in a bathroom are an important safety feature and designed to keep us safe; both when installing devices and when using them.
-Remember that to work with electricity in a bathroom you should be qualified – an electrician (find one local to you here).
+The zones in a bathroom are an important safety feature and designed to keep us safe, both when installing devices and when using them.
+Remember that to work with electricity in a bathroom you should be a competent and qualified Part P registered electrician.

 All project content written and produced by Mike Edwards, founder of DIY Doctor and industry expert in building technology.